Irvington-East Loop Transmission Line

 In February 2020, the Arizona Power Plant and Transmission Line Siting Committee voted unanimously to grant TEP’s application for a Certificate of Environmental Compatibility (CEC).
 The Arizona Corporation Commission reviewed and approved the CEC in April 2020.

-Construction of the new 13-mile line started in 2021 and is expected to be in service in 2023.
+Construction of the new 13-mile line started in 2021 and is expected to continue through summer 2024.
+Details about construction in the area is also available on our Working in Your Neighborhood page.

 Project Details